Welcome to SysAid!

 This guide is an overview, and many features will only be mentioned in passing.
-For a full explanation of any feature, please consult our Online Aid, accessible from this guide by clicking on the various hyperlinks you will see, or from any page within SysAid by clicking the question mark icon located in the top right corner of the screen.
+For a full explanation of any feature, please consult our Online Aid, accessible from this guide by clicking on the various hyperlinks you will see, or from any page within SysAid by clicking your user name in the top right corner and choosing Online Aid.
 You are also welcome to contact our support team, and they will be able to provide you with any additional information you require.

-Login instructions vary slightly depending upon whether you have SysAid In-House Edition or SysAid Cloud Edition.
+Login instructions vary slightly depending upon whether you have SysAid On-Premise edition or SysAid Cloud edition.